MrLately/nas_plex/README.md

-# Raspberry Pi NAS/PLEX Setup Script
+# Raspberry Pi SAMBA NAS/PLEX Setup Script

 This script automates the setup process for creating a Network-Attached Storage (NAS) server using a Raspberry Pi.
-It installs necessary packages, mounts an external drive for storage, configures a Samba share for file sharing, and installs Plex Media Server for media streaming.
+It installs necessary packages, mounts an external drive for storage (which you select), configures a Samba share for file sharing, and installs Plex Media Server for media streaming.

 ## Prerequisites